RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 ## Return value

+Returns one of these replies:

-@integer-reply - the timestamp of the upserted sample, or @error-reply.
+- @integer-reply - the timestamp of the upserted sample
+- @error-reply on error (invalid arguments, wrong key type, etc.), when duplication policy is BLOCK, or when timestamp is older than the retention period compared to the maximum existing timestamp

 ## Complexity

-If a compaction rule exits on a time series, the performance of `TS.ADD` can be reduced.
+If a compaction rule exists on a time series, the performance of `TS.ADD` can be reduced.
 The complexity of `TS.ADD` is always `O(M)`, where `M` is the number of compaction rules or `O(1)` with no compaction.

 ## Examples